Blockchain-Powered-eSIM/smart-contract-suite/README.md

 | `DeviceWallet.spec` | 8 | Owner key, eSIM wallet set, ETH access flags |
 | `RegistryCrossContract.spec` | 4 | `Registry`, `DeviceWallet` and `ESIMWallet` agreeing on who holds an eSIM wallet |

 Three caveats attach to every proof.
 Loops unroll three times, so a result covers batches of at most three rather than all batches.
 Hashing of unbounded arguments is assumed within 224 bytes.
 External calls are summarised one signature at a time.

-`LazyWalletRegistry` has no spec, and the reason is the prover rather than the property: every mapping in it is string-keyed, and Certora's storage analysis fails on any method taking a `string`.
+`LazyWalletRegistry` has no spec, and the reason is every mapping in it is string-keyed, and Certora's storage analysis fails on any method taking a `string`.
 Its properties are carried by Foundry invariants instead.

 **Static analysis.** Slither and Aderyn run before anything substantial is committed: